 Sep 01, 2019

-September 2019: CryoCrate LLC Won a NIH SBIR Phase II Grant to Produce, Test and Commercialize “INSTAvitria®”, a Novel Tissue Cryopreservation Device System.
+September 2019: CryoCrate LLC Won Its First NIH SBIR Phase II Award from NIH ORIP to Produce, Test and Commercialize “InstaVitria®”, a Novel Tissue Cryopreservation Device System.

-CryoCrate collaborating with Dr. Peter Koulen, the director of UMKC Vision Research Center, won a NIH SBIR phase II award.
-The goal of this project is to develop a new platform technology and produce a universal device system for efficient cryopreservation of human donor and bioartificial tissues.
-Continuing our Phase I studies, we will finalize a device product as a direct vitrification system, INSTAvitria®, which achieves high efficiency in cryopreservation of these tissues without using any cryoprotectant.
-The success of the project will bring significant impact on tissue transportation (e.g. corneal transplantation) and tissue engineering technologies (e.g. artificial retinal tissue production).
+CryoCrate collaborating with Dr. Peter Koulen, the director of UMKC Vision Research Center, won a NIH SBIR phase II award from the NIH Office of Research Infrastructure Programs (ORIP).
+The goal of this project is to develop a new platform technology and produce a universal device system for efficient cryopreservation of human donors and bioartificial tissues.
+Continuing our Phase I studies, we will finalize a device product as a direct vitrification system, InstaVitria®, which achieves high efficiency in cryopreservation of these tissues without using any cryoprotectant.
+The success of the project will bring a significant impact on tissue transportation (e.g., corneal transplantation) and tissue engineering technologies (e.g. artificial retinal tissue production).

 Aug 02, 2018